Understanding and Working With Toric RGP Lenses

 Christopher Miller started at SOLA Optical USA in 1977 as the Quality Control Department lead manufacturing CR-39 lenses.
 After several optical courses, Miller became an optician at a retail chain, passed both the ABO and NCLE exams, managed optical locations and then opened his own optical boutique.
 In the Caribbean and South America he helped several doctors open practices and ran the government of Guyana's optical business.
 In 2002, he returned to California and now works at a busy HMO as a contact lens fitter.

-This course is approved for one (1) hour of CE credit by the American Board of Opticianry (ABO).
+This course is approved for one (1) hour of CE credit by the National Contact lens Examiners (NCLE).
 Course CTWJM546-2.

 DESIGNING AND ORDERING LENSES

 Remember to always have the prescription in minus cylinder form and to correct for vertex distances for both sphere and cylinder powers for powers above ± 4.50 power.
 Things can get tricky when designing for a monocular fit or when over-refracting so write calculations down a step at a time and always double check your work before ordering.

 In the following examples, for simplicity, we'll use a 9.2 mm diameter for all lens designs.
 However, as you know in the real world we must carefully consider the size of the cornea, previous lens size if any, fissure opening, lid attachment, etc., and adjust accordingly the diameter, sagittal depth or base curve (BC) when needed.